Taiwan–European Union relations: 2020s

 In July 2022, the new EU ambassador to China Jorge Toledo Albiñana said that the EU does not support Taiwan independence, but “peaceful reunification”, adding: “We believe that there should be only one China, but in the event of a military invasion we have made it very clear that the EU, with the United States and its allies, will impose similar or even greater measures than we have now taken against Russia.”

 In June 2023 a delegation of seven members of the European Parliament headed by Rasa Juknevičienė visited Taiwan and met with leaders including President Tsai.

 In November 2024, President Lai Ching-te called for an economic partnership agreement with the EU, highlighting the potential for enhanced cooperation in semiconductors and other sectors like AI.
 While the EU has not committed to signing a formal agreement with Taiwan, it continues to recognize Taiwan as a trusted partner, particularly in the areas of economic security and trade.

+According to the think tank Central European Institute of Asian Studies, the approaches of EU member states towards Taiwan can be categorized into four distinct categories: